techidaily/site-audio-editing/source/_posts/new-the-top-7-techniques-for-adding-humor-through-vocal-modification-on-the-phone-for-2024.md

 The video is the only hurdle between you and the sound.
 The best way to get over this hurdle is to extract sound from video.
 You might not have heard about this before, but some amazing sound extractors in the market are widely used for this very purpose.
 Let us share some information with you regarding how you can extract sound from videos.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://extra-skills.techidaily.com/new-photobook-to-film-the-guide-for-digitizing-classic-photographs/"><u>[New] Photobook to Film  The Guide for Digitizing Classic Photographs</u></a></li>
-<li><a href="https://on-screen-recording.techidaily.com/updated-elevate-your-gaming-experience-4-techniques-for-gameplay-snaps/"><u>[Updated] Elevate Your Gaming Experience  4 Techniques for Gameplay Snaps</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-hashtag-heroes-the-ultimate-list-for-popularizing-your-youtube-snippets/"><u>[Updated] Hashtag Heroes  The Ultimate List for Popularizing Your YouTube Snippets</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/updated-seamless-screen-record-for-windows-11/"><u>[Updated] Seamless Screen Record for Windows 11</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/cutting-edge-immersion-selecting-the-top-10-vr-headsets-on-pc/"><u>Cutting-Edge Immersion  Selecting the Top 10 VR Headsets on PC</u></a></li>
-<li><a href="https://location-social.techidaily.com/how-to-change-location-on-tiktok-to-see-more-content-on-your-itel-a60s-drfone-by-drfone-virtual-android/"><u>How to Change Location on TikTok to See More Content On your Itel A60s | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-can-i-use-a-fake-gps-without-mock-location-on-oneplus-nord-n30-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How Can I Use a Fake GPS Without Mock Location On OnePlus Nord N30 5G? | Dr.fone</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/in-2024-lightning-fast-video-delivery-on-facebook-select-extensions-and-apps/"><u>In 2024, Lightning-Fast Video Delivery on Facebook  Select Extensions & Apps</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-premier-collection-11-complimentary-mobile-audio-modification-tools-for-both-ios-and-android/"><u>In 2024, Premier Collection 11 Complimentary Mobile Audio Modification Tools for Both iOS and Android</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-quick-fixes-to-keep-tiktok-sound-off-a-step-by-step-approach/"><u>In 2024, Quick Fixes to Keep TikTok Sound Off A Step-by-Step Approach</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-reinventing-your-speech-implementing-voice-changer-pro-on-your-iphone-device/"><u>In 2024, Reinventing Your Speech Implementing Voice Changer Pro on Your iPhone Device</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-synergizing-individual-tracks-into-a-singular-polished-auditory-assembly/"><u>In 2024, Synergizing Individual Tracks Into a Singular, Polished Auditory Assembly</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-techniques-to-remove-audio-from-updated-avi-software-file/"><u>In 2024, Techniques to Remove Audio From Updated AVI Software File</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/in-2024-the-6-best-sim-unlock-services-that-actually-work-on-your-infinix-smart-8-pro-device-by-drfone-android/"><u>In 2024, The 6 Best SIM Unlock Services That Actually Work On Your Infinix Smart 8 Pro Device</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/in-2024-unleashing-creativity-best-practices-and-tools-for-effortless-video-to-audio-conversion-onlineoffline/"><u>In 2024, Unleashing Creativity Best Practices and Tools for Effortless Video-to-Audio Conversion (Online/Offline)</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/instructional-series-altering-the-auditory-component-of-digital-clips/"><u>Instructional Series Altering the Auditory Component of Digital Clips</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/leading-free-daw-applications-accessible-via-browsers-for-2024/"><u>Leading Free DAW Applications Accessible via Browsers for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-2024-approved-audio-innovations-8-cutting-edge-cartoon-soundtracks-now-available-for-download/"><u>New 2024 Approved Audio Innovations 8 Cutting-Edge Cartoon Soundtracks Now Available for Download</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-2024-approved-elevating-your-media-adding-compelling-audio-elements-to-videos/"><u>New 2024 Approved Elevating Your Media Adding Compelling Audio Elements to Videos</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-2024-approved-superior-10-audio-enhancement-solutions-your-guide-to-richer-mobile-sound/"><u>New 2024 Approved Superior 10 Audio Enhancement Solutions Your Guide to Richer Mobile Sound</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-2024-approved-the-modern-editors-toolkit-turning-off-audio-in-media-files/"><u>New 2024 Approved The Modern Editors Toolkit Turning Off Audio in Media Files</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-2024-approved-the-ultimate-guide-to-audio-length-reduction-in-apples-imovie-app/"><u>New 2024 Approved The Ultimate Guide to Audio Length Reduction in Apples iMovie App</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-6-best-free-daw-software-for-beginners-to-use-for-2024/"><u>New 6 Best Free DAW Software for Beginners to Use for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-a-beginners-guide-to-effective-garageband-recording-processes/"><u>New A Beginners Guide to Effective GarageBand Recording Processes</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-alternatives-to-facetime-androids-leading-video-calling-solutions-for-2024/"><u>New Alternatives to FaceTime Androids Leading Video Calling Solutions for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-audiophiles-guide-to-clear-audio-overcoming-background-sibilance-and-hum/"><u>New Audiophiles Guide to Clear Audio Overcoming Background Sibilance and Hum</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-decoding-the-best-software-to-perform-audio-time-reversal-a-curated-selection-for-desktop-phone-and-tablet-users/"><u>New Decoding the Best Software to Perform Audio Time-Reversal A Curated Selection for Desktop, Phone, and Tablet Users</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-how-to-remove-audio-from-mov-files-on-windows-or-mac-for-2024/"><u>New How to Remove Audio From MOV Files on Windows or Mac for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-in-2024-filmmakers-handbook-to-pairing-melodies-and-movement-in-video-editing-through-filmora/"><u>New In 2024, Filmmakers Handbook to Pairing Melodies and Movement in Video Editing Through Filmora</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-in-2024-free-to-use-methods-for-attaching-tracks-to-digital-clips/"><u>New In 2024, Free-to-Use Methods for Attaching Tracks to Digital Clips</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-in-2024-mastering-sound-on-your-mac-the-top-8-daws-ranked/"><u>New In 2024, Mastering Sound on Your Mac The Top 8 DAWs Ranked</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-in-2024-the-ultimate-process-rewiring-audio-in-film-projects/"><u>New In 2024, The Ultimate Process Rewiring Audio in Film Projects</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-in-2024-top-10-revolutionary-singing-software-for-soloists-on-the-move/"><u>New In 2024, Top 10 Revolutionary Singing Software for Soloists on the Move</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/new-increase-video-volume-and-make-video-sounds-louder-video-volume-booster-for-2024/"><u>New Increase Video Volume & Make Video Sounds Louder -Video Volume Booster for 2024</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-vivo-y200e-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Spotify Keeps Crashing A Complete List of Fixes You Can Use on Vivo Y200e 5G | Dr.fone</u></a></li>
-</ul></div>